ElectricRCAircraftGuy/eRCaGuy_dotfiles/printers/Brother_MFC-9340CDW/README.md

 ## Background info: general printer and driver notes

+#### Summary

+1. "Driverless" drivers: make the printer convert a file to printer code.
+The printer takes about **2 minutes per page** to print.
+1. Brother drivers: make the computer convert a file to printer code, and then send it to the printer.
+The printer takes about **10 seconds per page** to print.

+#### Details

 Any "driverless" driver that Ubuntu automatically installs via the "Add Printer..." setting option shown in the screenshot below is going to print _really really slow__ on this printer.
 The reason is that "driverless" drivers send over the full file, ex: as a PDF, to the printer, and then the printer has to download, process, and print the file itself.
 This printer has a very small RAM and slow processor, making this burden take about **2 minutes per page**.
 It works, but is SLOW.

 Using the Brother driver, on the other hand, converts the file to a printer-friendly format on the computer, and then sends it to the printer, which can print it much faster.
 With the Brother driver, it takes about **10 seconds per page**.
 So it's worth installing the Brother driver for this printer if you want to print at a reasonable speed.